 - Get the value of that column and copy it into an empty text file for backup purposes.

-- Next step is to open the PHP serialized data online editor from the link below and paste the data into the input form 1 (Paste in serialized PHP here)
+- The next step is to open the PHP serialized data online editor from the link below and paste the data into the input-form number one with the title “Paste in serialized PHP here”. http://sciactive.com/phpserialeditor.php

-- Now, change the path to the staging site in the input form 2 to the new location of your staging site!
+- Change the path to the staging site in the input form number two to the new location of your staging site!

 You can get the destination by looking into the system info at